faddalibrahim/my-scripts-and-utils/Python/react_component_generator/README.md

 This python script creates javascript files with basic boilerplate for a react functional component in their respective folders.

-You need a

-1. a config file with 2 properties
+You need a json file with 2 properties

 **folder**
 this is the folder that will contain the components

 **components**
-the components to be created in the folder.
+an array of components to be created in the folder.
 Each component will be created within a sub-folder with the same name

-> Example
+## Example

 **config.json**